yesnik/webdev-guides/api.md

 Describe API endpoints, and describe all operations allowed on each endpoint.
 You can use a tool to do this in an automated way.

+For example we can create our API spec using [Swagger Editor](https://editor.swagger.io/)

 ### 5. Allow filtering, sorting

 Sometimes we need a collection of resource to be sorted or filtered.